code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-Q.md

 ## Description

 There are [misleading comments](https://github.com/code-423n4/2023-04-eigenlayer/blob/main/src/contracts/libraries/Merkle.sol#L6-L19) in the `Merkle.sol`, which is adapted from OpenZeppelin Contracts.
-The modified implementation uses `sha256` hash function but the comments doesn't reflect the changes.
+The modified implementation uses `sha256` hash function but the comments do not reflect the changes.

 ```diff
 /**